scottbez1/splitflap/README.md

 ## Design & Modification Guide ##

 ### 3D Design ###
-The main design file is `splitflap.scad`
+The main design file is `3d/splitflap.scad`

 You'll need a recent version of OpenSCAD (e.g. 2015-03), which may need to be installed through the PPA:
 `sudo add-apt-repository ppa:openscad/releases`